Abstracts 2024 Edition

 Gotcha!
 Catching Schemers in Roman Comedy and its Receptions

 In this talk, I will show how to create a data profile of scheming slaves and servants in ancient and early modern comedies using network analysis.
 This method will be exemplified by analysing texts incorporated in DraCor, a digital infrastructure for programmable corpora.
 I will especially reflect on the potential and limitations of network analysis for the study of European drama.
-Finally, I will elaborate on how network analysis allows for studying cross- epochal phenomena such as classical receptions.
+Finally, I will elaborate on how network analysis allows for studying cross- epochal phenomena such as classical receptions. link to slides

 16.30-17.15 Thea Sommerschield (University of Nottingham) From Antiquity to ACL: following an inscription’s journey through machine learning methods, tools and risks